 Memorial to Garibaldi

 In addition to the Garibaldi Museum, Caprera also houses the Memorial to Garibaldi, specifically inside Fort Arbuticci.
-The fort was restored precisely to house the memorial, where it is possible to retrace the history of the Italian Unification thanks to various multimedia projects.
+The fort was restored precisely to house the memorial.
+Inside, you can retrace the history of the Italian Unification thanks to various multimedia projects.

 The memorial is divided into various exhibitions that include films, original documents, paintings, objects and busts of Garibaldi.
 In the museum, you can also admire a reconstruction of the Lombardo, the ship on which Garibaldi and his “Mille” sailed from Genoa to Sicily.